-Our research investments deliver on the promise of making life with T1D better.
+Our research investments deliver on the promise of making life with Type 1 Diabetes better.
 We’ve championed technology with that goal in mind, from the first engineered insulin 40 years ago to recent advancements like artificial pancreas systems and more.

-Our powerhouse team in Washington, D.C., works with volunteers across the country to secure government support for innovative T1D research.
+Our powerhouse team in Washington, D.C., works with volunteers across the country to secure government support for innovative Type 1 Diabetes research.
 Meanwhile, our experts collaborate with regulators and health plans to help the entire community benefit from treatments and therapies.

 The Outlook has Never Been Better